Rajatsingh24/GDSC_ML_Projects/README.md

-# MLWorkshop
+# MLWorkshop & Student AI
+## Project: Student AI (RAG Pipeline)

+---

-# Project: Image-to-Audio with Gemini and ElevenLabs
+## Project: Image-to-Audio with Gemini and ElevenLabs

 This project demonstrates how to capture an image using your webcam, convert it to text using the Gemini API, and generate audio from the text using ElevenLabs.